cosmos/ibc-apps/examples/README.md

 This folder contains sample applications.

+- Async ICQ example app
+- Packet forward middleware example app
+- Global examples
 	- ICS-20
 	- ICS-20 + ICQ + PFM
 		- Tests for this app can be found in the /tests folder